Organizing your year? Join me!

 I marked when I need to take breaks for the reasons I work so hard the rest of the time.

 Lots of organizing, but this is the bones of what I need to meet my teaching goals.
-What would you put on a calendar for organizing your year?
+What would you put on a calendar for organizing your year of blogging?
 Did I leave off any major additions?